dreamcatcher-tech/napps/utils/concat/issues.md

 pull in everything recursively from . however seems to be shell globbing again

 Should supply a file system overview in the concat, optionally

+nested concat.txt files specified by glob are not being ignored